My name is Jennifer (Jenn) Trivedi.

 Anthropology & Disaster Research

+I am currently an Assistant Professor at the University of Delaware.
 I am interested in the historical and cultural contexts surrounding disaster vulnerability, response, recovery, resilience, and decision-making.
-I am also interested in compounding disasters, how disasters are perceived and remembered over space and time, and how disasters take people by surprise.
+I am also interested in compounding disasters, how disasters are perceived and remembered over space and time, and how disasters may still take some people by surprise.

 Applied Anthropology